deepflowio/docs/translate/translated/02-ce-install/05-legacy-host.md

 end
 ```

-# Configuring DeepFlow Server
+# Configure DeepFlow Server

-## Updating deepflow-server Configuration
+## Update deepflow-server Configuration

-Check if all network segments of the server are in the following segment list
+Check if all network segments of the server are in the following list of network segments

 ```yaml
 local_ip_ranges: